 Scroll depth: how far a guest scrolls on your website

-Variables: are pieces of extra information Google Tag Manager might need in order for your tag and trigger to work.
+Variables: these are pieces of extra information Google Tag Manager might need in order for your tag and trigger to work.

 An example of a common variable is the GTM variable named “Page URL” which returns the current web page URL.